After the Darkness the Light Returns

 As the rain shifted to hail, we knew it was long past time to get out of there.
 We both retreated to our parked cars a few blocks away.

 Within an hour, the unpredicted storm had passed.
-I made my way from car to see what had finally happened to my canopy and my artwork.
+I made my way from my car to see what had finally happened to my canopy and my artwork.
 As I sloshed through ankle deep water and mud, I saw papers and boxes just strewn all over the ground.
 I had to weave around the twisted remnants of canopies and artwork.
 It felt beyond surreal.
 Metal frames and plastic tarps were just randomly scattered.
 The main stage looked unsalvageable.
 My own canopy had stayed in place but there was definite damage to the metal frame.
 I decided to retrieve my car and load up what I could.

 My main loss was the tent.
 A neighborhood man passing by stopped and helped me squish it down enough so that I could at least take it home and see if I could repair the damaged joints.
 I pushed everything wet and disorganized that I could fit into my car into the back.
 Some friends came down from Baton Rouge and stuffed some of the bigger pieces into the back of their truck.